exciteproject/ULITE-ws/index.md

 It is worth mentioning that while in the field of Computer Science and some other domains multiple initiatives and infrastructures for automatic processing of scientific literature exist ([Semantic Scholar](https://www.semanticscholar.org), [Google Scholar](https://scholar.google.com), [AMiner](https://www.aminer.org), [CiteSeerX](https://citeseerx.ist.psu.edu), etc.), for many other fields the situation is drastically different.
 Social sciences, law, and history (to name a few) scholars often have to rely on fragmented data sources of full-text documents to navigate their fields.

-## Peer Review Progress and Workshop Format

-Our peer review process will be supported by Easychair.
-Each submission is assigned to 2 to 3 reviewers, preferably at least one expert in Bibliometrics and one expert in NLP or Information Extraction.
-The programme committee will consist of peer reviewers from all participating communities.
-Accepted papers are either long papers (15-minute talks) or short papers (5-minute talks).

-The workshop is planned to last half a day and will include a keynote, invited papers, paper presentations and a closing panel discussion on the needs of the different stakeholders involved in the field of reference understanding.
-The expected number of participants is approx. 40 people and we plan the event as an on-site event.
-If the pandemic situation still holds we will switch to an online format (Nunes et al., 2020).
-A typical seminar-style room with a projector for 30-50 delegates would be required.
-A/V capacities would be desirable to potentially invite speakers to give an online presentation.
-For the on-site poster session, we would require a small number of poster boards.
-The workshop would follow the general JCDL format (hybrid, in-person or online).

 ## Call for papers

 ### Motivation